baytelman/backend-interview/README.md

 - Describe your endpoints, and how to use them.

-- It should be submitted via bitbucket.org or github.com repo (_Note: Do NOT clone our repo because other candidates can find it_).
+- It should be submitted via bitbucket.org or github.com repo (_Note: Do NOT fork our repo because other candidates can find it_).
   - _Note: Do NOT include `node_modules` or any other files that will be auto-generated_.

 ---